Questions to Ask a Prospective Teacher

 In looking for a Suzuki teacher, you might be willing to trust the first person that says he/she is a Suzuki teacher.
 But what makes a good Suzuki teacher?
 Some people call themselves Suzuki teachers simply because they use the Suzuki materials.
 How can you tell the difference between this type of teacher and one who has taken the teacher training courses through the Suzuki system?
 Here are some questions to help you in your search for a qualified teacher.

-“Are you a member of SAU (Suzuki Association of Utah)?”
+“Are you a member of the Suzuki Association of Utah (SAU)"?

 You can confirm this with the SAU Membership Secretary or check the Teachers Directory.
 Note that not all teachers may be listed.
 Active members in SAU realize the value maintaining standards.
 SAU is a part of SAA (Suzuki Association of the Americas), which is dedicated to fostering the vision of Dr. Suzuki.